yuzhang21/dataviz-project-cs573/README.md

 ## Open Questions and Answers Learned

 ### Technical Issues Addressed or Decisions Made
+* During the course I learned a many useful tools about visualization techniques based on JavaScripts.
+The vega-list-api is a simple and effective high-level interface that yield nice results.
+But the lack of examples and documentation up-to-date make it a less faviorable choice.
-* So far I am working on visualizing the data on the map and allow more complex logics to calculate the derived data to be visualized.
-D3 and React seems to be powerful tools that can achieve all of them.
-I will need to learn more details to put things together.
+* D3.js and React with Svg seems to be powerful tools that can achieve any visualization tasks.
+I used them during the course and built more confidence to implement my project using them.
+In my plan, I want to visualize the data on the map and other different plots combined.
+The D3.js and React framework allow me to achieve more complex logics and calculate the derived data easily to be visualized.
-* Avoid to use vega-lite and vega-lite-api given they may not be compatible or integrated easily.
+* So my decision to conduct my project is to use D3.js and React and void to use vega-lite and vega-lite-api given they may not be compatible or integrated easily.

-### Remaining Issues to be Addressed
+### Some Issues Addressed
-* Next step after data visualization is going to be the interaction of the interface.
+* Put multiple visuals together in one page.
+* More complex calculations to prepare the visualization data.
-* Some more calculations need to be triggered and to update the corresponding visualization.
+* Add proper trigger to update the corresponding visualization.
+* Add legends on bar charts and maps and need to highlight them.

 ## Interaction List
 In this project, the following interactions with user are proposed.
 Only the first one is explained in details.
 Others are similar and relatively straight forward to understand.
 It is critical to maintain the consistency among them, therefore, the implementation could be more complex than the list below.

- 1. From chart, select a year, update map
+ 1. From chart, hover or select a year, update map and other charts
    + In time series chart, 5 lines with different colors are displayed indicating the average values on different year, i.e., 2015-2019.
 If user move the mouse cursor and hover on one of the line, a tooltip will show up to display the year on the line.
+At the same time, the data for this perticular year is selected and used in the other visualization plots.
+When the mouse hover is removed, the data used will return to the full dataset.
-When user click on the line, only data from that given year is selected/filtered, the map will display a different color for different states to reflect that.
-The top 10 states will also be calculated again and the bar chart will be updated accordingly.
+   + When user click on the line, or its legend, it indicates a perticular year is selected over the data of all years.
+Even when the mouse hover is removed, only the data from that given year is used.
+The map will display a different color for different states to reflect the average values calculated for each state.
+Because of the limited space, only the top 10 states are selected to show in the bar chart and trending line chart.
+Their data are based on the year of selection.
+   + To remove the selection, click Reset button.
+   + So when year's hover and selection are changing, the data will be recalculated and the bar chart will be updated accordingly.
 Since the top 10 states are changed, their trend plot will be updated accordingly as well.
- 2. From map, select a state, update chart
+ 2. From map, hover or select a state, update chart
- 3. Add a menu, select different data field
+ 3. Choose from data menu, select different data field
- 4. Add a button, reset data to all years
+ 4. Press the button, reset selection and data reset to all years
- 5. From bar chart, select a state, update map
+ 5. From bar chart, hover or select a state, update map's highlight, also updates trending chart
- 6. From bar chart, deselect any state, show top 10 states
+ 6. From trending chart, hover or select a state, same as 5
- 7. From trend chart, select a year, update map for top 10 states and give year
+ 7. From map, hover or select a state, any year, but only for states belong to the top 10 states, same as 5
- 8. From trend chart, deselect any year, update map for top 10 states for all years
+ 8. Choose from Top N State menu to reduce the number of states in the bar chart and trend chart
- 9. Show tooltip when mouse hover lines, bars, or state on maps
+ 9. Show tooltip when mouse hover lines, bars, or state on maps, also including any legends if applicable

 ## Schedule of Deliverables
 In the following table, I classify and schedule the tasks into several components and steps.
 There are total 4 weeks to complete the project.
-Assuming I assumed a 4-days per week workload, for the total of 16 days.
+I assumed a 4-days (about 4h per-day) per week workload, for the total of 16 days.
 So all tasks were roughly distributed into 5 categories into 4 weeks (see below).
 The 6th session is for future work.
-Later at the last week of the execution of the plan, I added an additional section to track all small tasks to improve the fix implemented features, which extended the total estimation a little bit.
+Later, at the last week of the execution of the plan, I added an additional section to track all small tasks to improve the fix implemented features, which extended the total estimation a little bit.
 But the execution time is less and makes up some of the differences so that the project is completed on time.
  1. Choropleths map and legend, color choice (Planned: Wk 1) **(Done by Wk 2)**
  2. Other charts (Wk 1: 3 days) **(Done by Wk 2)**